Grammars for Document Spanners: Expressive Power and Closure Properties

-In their efforts to capture the core of AQL which is IBM's SystemT query language, Fagin et al.~\cite{DBLP:journals/jacm/FaginKRV15} have presented the class of core spanners which is the closure of regex formulas under the positive operators, i.e., union, natural join and projection, along with the string equality selection that is defined as follows Let $S$ be a spanner and let $x,y \in \vars(S)$, the \emph{string equality selection} $\sel^=_{x,y} S$ is defined by $\vars(\sel^=_{x,y} S) = \vars(S)$ and, for all $\doc \in \Sigma^*$, $\sel^=_{x,y} S(\doc)$ is the set of all $\mu\in S(\doc)$ where $\doc_{\mu(x)}=\doc_{\mu(y)}$.
 Note that unlike the join operator that joins mappings that have identical spans in their shared variables, the selection operator compares the substrings of $\doc$ that are described by the spans, and does not distinguish between different spans that span the same substrings.